-Please note: Bell & Brisket's residency at The Duke (16 Highgate High St) has now ended.
-On 21 January 2015 it starts a five-week residency, ending on 15 February, at The Grafton pub; following that it will move to various London and UK locations.
+Please note: Bell & Brisket's residency at The Grafton pub has now ended.
 Owner Bel Shapiro is searching for a permanent London site - watch this space.

 They sound like estate agents, but Bell & Brisket are a much more welcome sight in any neighbourhood; they’re food trucks run by Bel Shapiro, serving brisket.

 And if you’re wondering exactly what beef brisket is, it’s the lower part of the shoulder, which has good flavour so is used to make salt beef, that staple of London Jewish nosh.
 Bell-issimo!

 These trucks pitch up daily in Highgate, or at Kerb street-food collective events, such as at Granary Square in King’s Cross.